awSweeney/Screeps/README.md

 ## Screeps AI

 WIP AI for the game screeps.
+By no means is this the most efficient way to do things currently.
+As with most things screeps, things were coded in haste to deal with rising situations.

 ## Flag Usage